Skiddygoat15/Cartoonopia/readme.txt

 For Screenshot Preview please see snapshots folder.

-PS: This is a campus project, please do not use this for your assignment submission or you may face a plagiarism investigation.
+PS: This is a personal campus project, please do not use this for your assignment submission or you may face a plagiarism investigation.